Gang terrorise KFC staff over needle in burger

 Tarvita Levao appeared in the Taupō District Court in March last year facing charges of assault and unlawful assembly.

-According to Judge Maree Mackenzie, Levao and four others went to KFC on Roberts Street and bought food before claiming that a needle had been found in one of the burgers and demanding a refund.
+In them she said Levao and four others went to KFC on Roberts St and bought food, before claiming that a needle had been found in one of the burgers and demanding a refund.

 Levao wasn't wearing his patch but three of the other gang members were and they began filming the restaurant staff and yelling abuse and Black Power slogans.